topepo/2021-nyr-workshop/README.md

 ## RStudio Cloud

-Max will have a link if you would like to use RStudio Cloud (at no cost but proably requires an  account).
+Max will have a link if you would like to use RStudio Cloud (at no cost but probably requires an  account).